AdobeDocs/document-cloud-learn.en/help/labsummit/gsd.md

 [![image](assets/fullfirstpage.jpg)](assets/GSD_2019_Handout.pdf)

-This handout contains more exercises to serve as a review of what was covered in this session.
+This handout contains more exercises and a review of the workflows covered.

 ## Lessons (basic bullet list)